neg4n/next-hcaptcha/README.md

   // Requests optimization are simple static checks if some
   // properties from the payload exist and if they are not empty.
   skipCaptchaRequestsOptimization: false,
+  // Whether to throw when HCaptcha response is considered invalid.
+  // (success property is false or score is not met when threshold is set)
+  exceptions: false,
   // Error display mode.
 If set to 'message', it will show error's descriptions
   // from https://docs.hcaptcha.com/#siteverify-error-codes-table.
 If set to 'code' it will
   // show the error code instead.